[Liza first published her admittedly snarky comments on the state of tourism-travel in the late 90s. Last update: 21 Feb 2022.]

 Pandemic update: if the airline says wear a mask, wear the damn mask.
 Because you’re not going to win, and worst case they’ll turn the plane around and none of us will get to where we were going.
 And why for heaven’s sake would you abuse the flight crew?
 Again we’re back to the notion that some people really shouldn’t be traveling.

 If you’re listening to music, I don’t want to hear it, use your earphones and adjust to minimize escaping sound.
 If you’re watching a movie on your laptop, also use and adjust your earphones.
 It is distracting enough seeing a half-visible movie (half-visible because most laptops need to be seen straight on) without having to half-listen to it as well.

 Here’s a real pet peeve.
 If you’re in a window or aisle seat, YOU DON’T GET BOTH ARMRESTS.
 In a three-seat configuration, most people feel the middle person should get both because the outside people have either a window or an aisle.
 (Of course, in a four-seat or five-seat grouping, I guess the middle people get to duke it out.)
 Also, keep your elbows in your personal space, not mine; not to mention your legs should stay under your own seat.
-(Robert, you’re exempted from this.)
+(My husband is exempted from this.)
 No matter where I sit, I always seem to be squeezed by someone who thinks that they can spread out – voluntarily or involuntarily – at my expense.
 KNOCK IT OFF.